Is It the Right Time To Hire or Outsource to Grow Your Business?

 Outsourcing to a specialist vs. hiring an employee

-“Don’t only hire people to perform tasks that you don’t really know how to do.
-Consultants are great for fulfilling resonsibilites outside of your expertise.
-However, long term you probably want to find an internal solution to those problems,” he says.
+Kuhlman says it comes down to how much you understand about the job to be done: “Don’t only hire people to perform tasks that you don’t really know how to do.
+Consultants are great for fulfilling responsibilites outside of your expertise.
+However, long term you probably want to find an internal solution to those problems.”